Case Study: LJMU Redmond's Building

 The TV studios, technical office, and post-production room contain vast amounts of technical electrical equipment that could go on to pose a fire risk.
 Similarly, the recording spaces in the TV studios need to be large, open plan spaces to allow them to be used flexibly for film and TV recording, which removes the possibility of traditional passive fire protection such as non-loadbearing plasterboard walls and fire doors.

-As such, Active Fire Curtain systems offer the flexibility of space and spatial usage, while ensuring essential and adequate fire safety principles are upheld in the £38 million-pound building.
+As such, Fire Curtain systems offer the flexibility of space and spatial usage, while ensuring essential and adequate fire safety principles are upheld in the £38m building.